Our Faculty

 Violin, Viola, RCM Program

-In her fourteen years of teaching experience, she has trained award-winning musicians.
-Several of her students have won the American Protege International Piano and String Competition, as well as the Washington Universal Piano and String Competition.
-Other students have been accepted and have performed with the American Youth Philharmonic Orchestra.
-Zhuo has also prepared students to attend universities such as MIT, University of California, University of Virginia, and Virginia Tech.
+In her seventeen years of teaching experience, she has trained award-winning musicians.
+Several of her students have won the American Protege International Piano String Competition; London Young Musician Competition; and Global Genius Music Competition as well as the Washington Universal Piano and String Competition.
+Her students have been accepted and have performed with the American youth philharmonic orchestra, Loudoun symphony youth orchestra, and Capitol Symphonic Youth Orchestra.
+Zhuo has also prepared students to attend universities such as Massachusetts Institute of Technology, Duke University, Johns Hopkins University ,University of California, and University of Virginia.

 Carolyn Dignan